REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation: Experiments

-\textbf{Baselines.} We compare our method with a series of strong baselines from two categories: \textbf{(1) Zero-Shot Methods.} We include four representative approaches for text-to-image alignment evaluation: TIFA~\cite{tifa}, $\text{VQ}^2$~\cite{vq2}, VIEScore~\cite{vie}, and VQAScore~\cite{vqascore}.
-For each method, we evaluate with strong proprietary models--GPT-4o~\cite{gpt4o} and Gemini2.5-pro~\cite{gemini25pro}, the original task-specific models, or open-source models like Qwen2.5-VL-72B-Instruct.
-Additionally, we introduce a zero-shot variant of \textbf{\textsc{Revealer}}, where Grounding DINO is utilized to extract object regions, which are subsequently passed to Gemini-2.5-Pro for reasoning and scalar alignment scoring. \textbf{(2) Supervised Fine-Tuning (SFT) Methods.} We consider FGA-BLIP2~\cite{evalmuse}, Qwen3-VL-8B-Instruct, InternVL3-8B-hf, and LLaVA-v1.6-Mistral-7B-hf.
-Distinct from zero-shot approaches, all these models are fully fine-tuned on our constructed visual reasoning dataset $\mathcal{D}_{\text{VisualReason}}$.
-To fully exploit the fine-grained annotations, we train these models to generate the complete visual reasoning trajectory, strictly following the sequence of visual grounding (\texttt{<box>}), reasoning rationale (\texttt{<thinking>}), and alignment scoring (\texttt{<score>}).
-This enables them to perform element-level alignment evaluation under a unified supervised learning paradigm.
+\textbf{Baselines.} We compare our method with a series of strong baselines from two categories: \textbf{(1) Prompting-based Methods.} We include four representative approaches for text-to-image alignment evaluation: TIFA~\cite{tifa}, $\text{VQ}^2$~\cite{vq2}, VIEScore~\cite{vie}, and VQAScore~\cite{vqascore}.
+Additionally, we introduce a training-free variant of \textbf{\textsc{Revealer}}, where Grounding DINO is utilized to extract object regions, which are subsequently passed to Gemini 3 Pro for reasoning and scalar alignment scoring. \textbf{(2) Training-based Methods.} We include FGA-BLIP2~\cite{evalmuse}, a specialized end-to-end scoring model fine-tuned on the EvalMuse-40K training set to directly predict element-level alignment scores.
+Additionally, we establish strong supervised baselines using general MLLMs: Qwen3-VL-8B-Instruct, InternVL3-8B-hf, and LLaVA-v1.6-Mistral-7B-hf.
+These models are fully fine-tuned on $\mathcal{D}_{\text{VisualReason}}$ to generate the complete visual reasoning trajectory (grounding, reasoning, and conclusion).